UAB vs. Rice NCAA Football Odds, Plays and Insights | October 23, 2021

 Over/Under Insights

-- UAB and its opponents have combined to score more than 45 points in five of six games this season.
+- UAB and its opponents have gone over the current 44.5-point total in five of six games (83.3%) this season.

 UAB Stats and Trends